Thomas University: Campus

 The twenty-nine acre Forbes Campus (located at the intersection of Pinetree Boulevard and Millpond Road) has now been augmented by a forty-five acre Magnolia Campus (located at the intersection of Magnolia Street and Pinetree Boulevard).
 Facilities at the Magnolia Campus include a gymnasium, athletic offices and training facilities.
 In the fall of 2016, the Magnolia Campus expanded to include additional classroom spaces, two residence halls, and a new soccer practice field.

 Faculty

 After ten years of service, Dr. Gary Bonvillian was replaced as president by Dr. James Andrew Sheppard in July 2016.
 During Bonvillian's tenure, Thomas grew from 685 students to 1,182 (2015), more than doubled the size of the campus, and opened satellite campuses.
 In addition, he initiated international cooperative agreements with schools in China which have added about 1,000 students in China.

+Library

+The Thomas University Library serves students and faculty, and includes a Learning Commons where students can receive tutoring.
+In 2017, the Thomasville Genealogical Library moved onto the Forbes Campus of Thomas University.
+The Genealogical Library is open to the public.

 Students

 Thomas focuses on non-traditional students and high school students getting an early start through the Move On When Ready (MOWR) program.
 Over thirty per cent of the student body (and the majority of on-campus students) are athletes.
 As of the fall of 2017, TU had an enrollment of 1,202 students on campus and online.